8LWXpg/PowerToysRun-GitHubRepo/README.md

 2. Type `gr` followed by your search query.
 3. Select a search result and press `Enter` to open it in browser.

+## Settings

+- **Default user**: The default user to search for when typed `/`.
+- **Github auth token**: The Github auth token to use for better rate limiting.
+You can generate a token with no scopes.

-## Build
+## Building

-1. Clone the repository.
-2. Clone the dependencies in `/lib`.
+1. Clone the repository and the dependencies in `/lib`.
-3. run `dotnet build -c Release`.
+2. run `dotnet build -c Release`.

+## Debugging

+1. Clone the repository and the dependencies in `/lib`.
+2. Build the project in `Debug` configuration.
+3. Make sure you have [gsudo](https://github.com/gerardog/gsudo) installed in the path.
+4. Run `debug.ps1` (change `$ptPath` if you have PowerToys installed in a different location).
+5. Attach to the `PowerToys.PowerLauncher` process in Visual Studio.

 ## Contributing